islamic-network/aladhan.com/README.md

 [![](https://img.shields.io/github/license/islamic-network/aladhan.com.svg)](https://github.com/islamic-network/aladhan.com/blob/master/LICENSE)
 ![GitHub All Releases](https://img.shields.io/github/downloads/islamic-network/aladhan.com/total)

+# This repository is no longer active.
+Please see https://community.islamic.network/d/140-removing-repositories-from-github.

 # Al Adhan App

 This is the code you see deployed on https://aladhan.com.
 This documentation explains how you can get setup